Where in the World is the World? Natural Science and Cosmic Geocentrism

 - The Trend Towards Relativity

-The first line of argumentation is the modern trend towards relativity—a trend that, paradoxically enough, actually restores geocentrism as a viable cosmological option.
+First up in this part of our discussion is modern trend towards relativity—a trend that, paradoxically enough, restores geocentrism as a fresh and viable cosmological option.

-Consider, for a moment, the crucial role of the assumptions, or presuppositions, that we bring to the study of the cosmos.
-We know, for example, that medieval cosmology in the West was grounded upon a biblically-based metaphysical assumption that (with the help of Ptolemy) endured up until the time of Copernicus: absolute cosmic geocentricity.
-However, with Copernicus, Galileo, Kepler, and Newton, that assumption changed: Now the sun stood at the center of a finite material universe, while the Earth rotated on its axis and revolved around the sun beneath “the fixed stars.”
+To understand this point, let’s consider for a moment the crucial role of presuppositions in the study of the cosmos.
+We know, for example, that in the West medieval cosmology was grounded upon a biblically-based metaphysical presupposition, a presupposition that—with the help of Aristotle and Ptolemy—endured until the time of Copernicus: cosmic geocentrism.
+However, with Copernicus, Galileo, Kepler, and Newton, that presupposition changed: Now the sun stood at the center of a finite material universe, while Earth rotated on its axis and revolved around the sun beneath “the fixed stars.”
 Later on, Kant retained a cosmic center, but denied pride of place to our solar system.
-And after that, theoretical cosmology more or less abandoned that idea, realizing that it was indeed an assumption, and that the methods of natural science could not, in any case, discover or demonstrate a center, since, according to the Galilean/Newtonian principle of relativity, we are unable to determine absolute motion or rest by direct observation.
-Finally, Einstein stepped forward and made what is surely a philosophical and scientific faux pas: Daringly, he introduced a new metaphysical assumption: absolute relativity.
-According to this assumption, there is no such thing as absolute motion or rest, an absolute truth which entails that a cosmic center cannot exist.
-Seekers of cosmological truth should understand that in our day, this conviction of an a-centric cosmos—and not textbook heliocentrism—is the view that prevails in the scientific world.
+After that, theoretical cosmology more or less abandoned the idea of a cosmic center, realizing that it was indeed a presupposition, and that the methods of natural science could not, in any case, discover or demonstrate a center, since, according to the Galilean/Newtonian principle of relativity, we are unable to determine absolute motion or rest by direct observation.
+Finally, Einstein stepped up and made what is surely an enormous philosophical and scientific faux pas: Daringly, he introduced a new metaphysical presupposition: absolute relativity.
+According to this presupposition, there is no such thing as absolute motion or rest, a presupposition which entails that a cosmic center cannot exist.
+Modern seekers of cosmological truth should understand that in our day the twin presuppositions of absolute relativity and an a-centric cosmos rule the scientific roost.

 Said Dr. Arnold Sikkema: